Exeter/brainstorm/Server/README.md

 #CS Club Server Plan

 ##Mission
 Our student-run server will be used as a space for students and CS club to host projects relevant to the PEA community.
-Our server will also be used as a space for other undertakings by CS club.
+Our server will also be used as a space for other CS club undertakings.

 ##Administration
 The server will reside in Mr. Sea's office, and under ordinary circumstances will never be physically touched.
 Administration will take place remotely via SSH.